erwan-lemonnier/klue-microservice-deploy/README.md

 * Keep all other settings to default
 * Create environment!

-From the root directory of your micro-service:
+From the root directory of your microservice:

 ```shell
 unset AWS_ACCESS_KEY_ID